duyndh98/c2shellcode/README.md

 ## New features

-- [x] You can add functions from any source file; they are no longer restricted to the MalCodeBegin and MalCodeEnd markers.
+- [x] Add functions from any source file; they are no longer restricted to the MalCodeBegin and MalCodeEnd markers.
-- [x] You can define an Entrypoint function without explicitly calling it; it will be preserved even in release builds with the suggested optimization switches.
+- [x] Define an Entrypoint function without explicitly calling it.

 ## Demo